 Early Help for Children and Families

 Providing early help to our children and families means we are more effective in promoting support as soon as we can.
 Early help means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to teenage years.
-From Nov 2016 we will be following The Graduated Pathway of Early Help and Support which is one integrated, holistic pathway that builds on the SEND graduated pathway and the Common Assessment Framework (CAF) to ensure every child and young person receives the support they need when they need it most.
+We follow The Graduated Pathway of Early Help and Support which is one integrated, holistic pathway that builds on the SEND graduated pathway and the Common Assessment Framework (CAF) to ensure every child and young person receives the support they need when they need it most.

 At Leonard Stanley CE Primary our Pupil Progress Team meets with each teacher and their support staff to discuss each child’s performance.
 This team includes:

 Mr Babbage – Acting Head teacher – Deputy designated Safeguarding Lead